samarsault/texture/about.md

 ### Who are you?

 I live in the Boston, MA suburbs with my wife, kids, and mother.
 By day I am a SQL Server DBA.
-By night I am an Ultra Merathoner.
+By night I am an Ultra Marathoner.